adrianbj/TracyDebugger/docs/configuration.md

 #### Enable Tracy Debugger

 * Checked by default
-* If disabled, a few tiny dummy classes will be loaded instead to ensure debug calls `bd()` etc don't cause errors.
+* If disabled, a few tiny dummy classes will be loaded instead to ensure debug calls, eg `bd()` etc don't cause errors.

 #### Output Mode